hypered/design/emails/README.md

 We use MJML to generate HTMLs.
 The example email should closely match the [reference email](https://hypered.design/prototypes/refli/email.html).

+- We include the font weight (600) necessary for the title (it uses Semi Bold).
+- We set the font size for the title and the paragraphs to match the rendering of the reference email, when display on a 2560x1440 laptop (but with high DPI scaling applied, so I think this matches 1280x720).
+- We also set the line height for paragraphs.

 There differences that we could fix (e.g. the size of the logo), although since we use a fluid design, matching the rendering (on e.g. a specific laptop) is arbitrary.
 (The mail is not using a fluid design.)